BensonYanger/kubectl-ssh/README.md

 sudo mv kubectl-ssh /usr/local/bin
 ```

-- To use as a script: none needed
-- To use as a kubectl plugin: place this in any directory in your PATH (probably /usr/local/bin)
+- To use this as a kubectl plugin, kubectl requires you move it to any directory on your `PATH`.
+Otherwise, you will need to invoke the script manually.

 ## Script
 - This is basically a kubectl exec but it gives you the option to choose what user you want to be